Noclip

-Noclip is a crowdfunded media company dedicated to creating video game documentaries.
+Noclip is a crowdfunded media company dedicated to creating video game documentaries and archiving video game media.
 It was founded by Danny O'Dwyer, an Irish video game journalist and documentary producer, in 2016, and is solely funded via Patreon donations.

 History

 Prior to starting Noclip, O'Dwyer gained recognition through his work as a host and producer on the video game website GameSpot, where he hosted shows including Escape from Mount Stupid, Random Encounter, The Point and The Lobby.
 He was nominated as Trending Gamer of the Year at The Game Awards 2016.

 On September 5, 2016, O'Dwyer created the YouTube channel for Noclip, releasing a trailer on September 12, 2016.
 In it, he says that "gamers deserve a media that reflects our passions, a press that uses its access to tell stories about how games get made, the people who play them, and the ways in which they affect our lives—stories that make us proud to be gamers."
-The company's name comes from "Noclip mode", a video game cheat that allows players to walk through walls.
+The company's name comes from "noclip mode", a video game cheat that allows players to pass through walls.
 O'Dwyer said: "With [Noclip] we're going to walk through gaming's walls and take a peek at the other side."

 O'Dwyer was inspired to use crowd-funding instead of the traditional advertising model of most video game websites because he believes that a focus on clicks has influenced the quality of games journalism.
 In a December 2016 video he said, "I want the only thing to matter about games coverage to be the quality of the videos, the quality of the work."
-Noclip was launched via a Patreon campaign and is supported solely through crowdfunding; in 2019 more than 5,000 patrons were donating over $23,000 USD per month.
+Noclip was launched via a Patreon campaign and is supported solely through crowdfunding; in 2019 more than 5,000 patrons were donating over US$23,000 per month.

+O'Dwyer was contacted by a San Francisco-based media company in 2023 about a number of video tapes the company had but were about to throw them out.
+O'Dwyer recovered the boxes, finding they contained numerous video game media spanning the late 1990s to 2010, such as E3 conferences, game trailers, and footage of early game releases, most which had not previously been available on YouTube or other video sites.
+O'Dwyer and others with Noclip began a project to digitally capture the tapes and made them available through Noclip's YouTube channel and the Internet Archive.